general elections 2024

 Mayoral and police and crime commissioner pledge

 In anticipation of the local May 2024 elections, the National Network’s Coordinator’s Forum (NNCF) put together a pledge to send out nationally to all Mayoral and Police and Crime Commissioner candidates.
-Over 50 organisations called on candidates to pledge to tackle modern slavery.
-Read the pledge here.
+Over 50 organisations signed a letter, calling on candidates to pledge to tackle modern slavery if elected.
+Read the letter and pledge here.
+76 candidates across the country agreed to the pledge.
+While not all of these candidates felt able to commit to the pledge in full, they did express support for tackling modern slavery.
+A list of these can be found here.
+Out of the 37 elected Police and Crime Commissioners, 18 committed to, or were supportive of, the pledge.

 Victim Support 2025 (VS25) Consultation With survivors of modern slavery

 The Human Trafficking Foundation was commissioned by the Home Office to provide a consultation with adults with lived experience of modern slavery to inform the design of the new Modern Slavery Victim Care Contract ‘Victim Support 2025 (VS25)’.
 The consultation was held in March 2024 with 35 survivors of modern slavery across the country and was an opportunity to hear from survivors who have received support under the Modern Slavery Victim Care Contract since January 2021, to understand what support is working well and what would be helpful to provide in the future.
-The Home Office will be publishing a document on the findings of this consultation in coming months.
+Please find here a briefing that outlines the consultation and its findings.

 UPDATES ON COMMITMENTS MADE AROUND SUPPORT GIVEN THROUGH THE NATIONAL REFERRAL MECHANISM